Pular para o conteúdo principal

 Company page

-This may seem like basic information, but the strength of your LinkedIn company page is extremely important in the lead generation process.
+This may seem basic, but the strength of your LinkedIn company page is extremely important for lead generation.
 Do you want to generate leads with a specific profile?
 Increase your business followers?
 Entice your audience to listen to what you have to say?
 So it's important that your company page tells a good story and shows your value, just as your company website probably already does.

 If your LinkedIn profile is not suited for these purposes, it doesn't matter how many top decision makers are on the platform - none of them are going to buy from you.